mariadb-corporation/MaxScale/Documentation/Tutorials/Configuring-Xpand-Monitor.md

 configuration.
 The default values are `2000` and `60000`, that is, 2 seconds and 1 minute, respectively.

-For each detected Clustrix node a corresponding MaxScale server object will be created, whose name is `@@<Monitor-Name>:node-<id>, where _Monitor-Name_ is the name of the monitor, in this example `Clustrix` and _id_ is the node id of the Clustrix node.
+For each detected Xpand node a corresponding MaxScale server object will be created, whose name is `@@<Monitor-Name>:node-<id>, where _Monitor-Name_ is the name of the monitor, in this example `Xpand` and _id_ is the node id of the Xpand node.
 So, with a cluster of three nodes, the created servers might be named like.

 ```
-@@Clustrix:node-2`
+@@Xpand:node-2`
-@@Clustrix:node-3`
+@@Xpand:node-3`
-@@Clustrix:node-7`
+@@Xpand:node-7`
 ```
-Note that as these are created at runtime and may disappear at any moment, depending on changes happening in and made to the Clustrix cluster, they should never be referred to directly from service configurations.
+Note that as these are created at runtime and may disappear at any moment, depending on changes happening in and made to the Xpand cluster, they should never be referred to directly from service configurations.
 Instead, services should refer to the monitor, as shown in the following:
 ```